muhammadawaisshaikh/muhammadawaisshaikh/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello, I'm [Muhammad Awais](http://muhammadawaisshaikh.com)!

-I am a Full Stack Devleloper.
-I´m based in Karachi, Pakistan.
+I am a Full Stack Devleloper, based in Karachi, Pakistan.

 Since 2015 I've been living and breathing web development and creating web and mobile applications with cool tech stack. other than that i am an opensource contributor, a mentor and a speaker as well. ✨😍